AUTISTIC INTELLIGENCE

 ♦ Gilles Trehin

 .
-Gilles Tréhin lives part-time in the city of Urville, on an island off the Côte d’Azur, between Cannes and St. Tropez.
+Gilles Tréhin lives part-time in Urville, between Cannes and St. Tropez, on an island off the Côte d’Azur.
 Never heard of it?
 That’s because Urville exists only in his mind.
 Since he was 5, Gilles taught himself to draw three-dimensional objects.
-By 12, he started building a city he called “Urville” (after Dumont d’Urville, a French scientific base in the Antarctic).
-At first, he used LEGO, but shortly thereafter, he realized that he could expand his imaginary city much easier with drawings.
+By 12, he started building a city called “Urville” (after Dumont d’Urville, a French scientific base in the Antarctic).
+At first, he used LEGO, but shortly thereafter, he realized that he could expand his imaginary city more easily with drawings.

-Urville isn’t just an idle idea – Gilles has 250 detailed drawings, a complete “history” of the founding the city, and has even published a book detailing it.
+Urville isn’t just an idle idea – Gilles has 250 detailed drawings, a complete “history” of the city’s founding, and even published a book detailing it.
 Visit Urville at Gilles’ official website here: http://urvillecity.free.fr/index.Urville-ENG.htm

 ♦ Jedediah Buxton

 .
-Jedediah Buxton, born in Derbyshire, England in 1707, couldn’t write.
-By all accounts, he had no knowledge of science or history or anything else for that matter except for numbers.
-Jedediah, as it turned out, was one of the world’s earliest mental calculators and savants.
+Jedediah Buxton, born in Derbyshire, England 1707, couldn’t write.
+By all accounts, he had no knowledge of science, history, or anything else except for numbers.
+As it turned out, Jedediah was one of the world’s earliest mental calculators and savants.

-Everything was numbered to Jedediah – in fact, he associated everything he saw or experienced with numbers.
-He measured the area of the village he was born in simply by walking around it.
-When he saw a dance, his whole attention was to count the number of steps of the dancers.
+Everything was numbered to Jedediah – he associated everything he saw or experienced with numbers.
+He measured the village area where he was born by walking around it.
+When he saw a dance, his whole attention was on counting the number of steps of the dancers.
 At a play, Jedediah was consumed with counting the number of words uttered by the actors.

-The mental feat of Jedediah Buxton was tested by the Royal Society in 1754 – his mathematical brain was able to calculate numbers up to 39 figures.
+The Royal Society tested Jedediah Buxton’s mental feat in 1754—his mathematical brain could calculate numbers up to 39 figures.

 ♦ Orlando Serrell.

 Orlando Serrell wasn’t born autistic – indeed, his savant skills only came about after a brain injury.
-In 1979, then ten-year-old Orlando was playing baseball when the ball struck him hard on the left side of his head.
+In 1979, when ten-year-old Orlando was playing baseball, the ball struck him hard on the left side of his head.
 He fell to the ground but eventually got up to continue playing.

-For a while, Orlando had headaches.
-When they went away, he realized he had new abilities: he could perform complex calendar calculations and remember the weather every day from the day of the accident.
+Orlando had headaches for a while.
+When they left, he realized he had new abilities: he could perform complex calendar calculations and remember the weather every day from the day of the accident.

 ♦ Stephen Wiltshire